Workflow Manager Overview

 (See Figure 8)

-The output configuration window enables you to add new outputs for automatic communication channels - email and SMS, for different phases of a step:
+The output configuration window enables you to add new automatic communication outputs channels - email, SMS, or service for different phases of a step:

 • Start (1) - when starting a new step, upon the initiation of the transaction.

-• Auto-Reminder (2) - The reminder will be sent once, after X days, if a digital process was not completed.
+• Notifications (2) - sending reminders when a digital process was not completed.

-• Complete (3) - will be executed upon submission when the customer has finished and submitted the Webflow, for example, sending a thank-you email to a customer.
+• Complete (3) - will be executed upon submission when the end-user has finished and submitted the step, for example, sending a step completed email to an end-user.

 Figure 8: Output Configuration Window